slabbi/Z80-CPU-Tester/Model 1/Hardware/README.md

 [The files in this directory may be used freely for personal use. **Commercial use is not permitted.**

 When you are interested in a PCB, please [contact me](https://8bit-museum.de/kontakt/).]

+## Changelog Hardware 1.x

+1.1 - official "github version"
+1.2 - Vcc LED added
+      Jumper "Current Measurement" added (when removed the current of the CPU can be measured)